-2.1.1.2.
+2.1.2.2.
 NodeSpec for XMPP nodes

 Typically a node specification is specified with the ASN.1 block NodeSpec.
-To allow addressing of a vortex node with an ordinary client, an alternative representation SHOULD be supported as defined below as jidAlternateSpec (specification noted in ABNF as specified in [RFC5234]).
+To allow addressing of a vortex node with an ordinary XMPP client, the alternative representation SHOULD be supported as defined below as jidAlternateSpec (specification noted in ABNF as specified in [RFC5234]).